preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/microsoft-365/teams-appgenerator-612/index.rst

-Teams App Generator
+Teams app generator
 =====================================

-Use these options for an easy starting point creating an Teams App for Omnia, or to update an app you already have.
+Use these options for an easy starting point creating a Teams app for Omnia, or to update an app you already have.

 .. image:: teams-app-generator-v7.png

-Generate Omnia App
+Generate Omnia app
 **********************
 Just do this: